mean3374/subdomain-enum-http-https-checker/README.md

 # subdomain-enum-http-https-checker
-The "Subdomain Enumeration HTTP/HTTPS Status Checker" is a Python script designed to enumerate subdomain for a given domain and also check the HTTP/HTTPS status of subdomains.
-It helps penetration tester to automate task for information gathering phase and identify which subdomains are accessible via HTTP, HTTPS, both, or not reachable.
+The "Subdomain Enumeration HTTP/HTTPS Status Checker" is a Python script designed to enumerate subdomains for a given domain and verify their HTTP/HTTPS status.
+It serves as a valuable tool for penetration testers, automating tasks during the information-gathering phase and identifying subdomains that are accessible via HTTP, HTTPS, both, or unreachable.

 This project uses the `requests` library to make HTTP requests, `tqdm` to display progress bars, and `tabulate` to format the output into tables.